 At the close of every bar, the market conditions are analyzed and classified with a bayesian filter and a neural network.
 If the feedback is similar, the robot opens a trade.
 Take profit is usually higher than stop loss, making the robot more reliable and trustworthy.

-It has a solid recovery function, the lot gets increased after 2 or 3 consecutive losses.
+It has a solid recovery function, the lot gets increased after 3 or more consecutive losses.
 A very fast recovery is expected.

 Sometimes is trades every signal, sometimes it doesn’t.
 After a more careful analysis I reached the conclusion that sometimes, under certain conditions opening at every signal is a bad thing to do.
 Why?
 Suppose we’re talking about a forex robot that opens a trade every time the current candle closes above/bellow a moving average.
 When a violent trend occurs many trades are being opened and if a more violent reversal occurs then we’re out.
 It’s wiser to analyze the market conditions before starting to open more than one trade in the same direction for the same strategy.

-Is a very frequent trader, you won’t get bored watching it, I can guarantee you that.
+Is a very (and I mean very!) frequent trader, you won’t get bored watching it. 🙂

 If the market suffers major changes, the pattern is no longer valid and the robot should be retrained in order to learn the new market patterns.